varicolour/wordle-solver/README.md

 # wordle-solver
-A python script to solve a wordle game (wordlist included)
+A python script to solve a wordle game based on user feedback (wordlist included)